Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/surface-slab.md

 ## Structural Metadata

 Once a slab has been generated, and saved following the instructions outlined [in this page](../input-output/save.md), the user can retrieve the information about the settings that were used to generate the slab in the form of "metadata".
-Open the corresponding entry in the materials collection, and look for lines towards the bottom of the page starting with.
+Open the corresponding entry in the materials collection, and look for lines towards the bottom of the page starting with:

 <details markdown="1">
   <summary>